Henry-Wambua/airbnb-clone-project/README.md

 8. _Backend Engineer_: Implementing the core of the product development, that is the infastructure and logic.

 9. Frontend Engineer: Developing the interface which the user of the product interacts with.

+“Technology Stack”
+1. Django: This is a web framework based on the python langauage that assist in building secure and scalable websites much faster.

+2. PostgreSQL: An open source database system used to store and query data using SQL

+3. GraphQL: A query language for API that uses a type system defined by the developer.

+4. Docker: A tool used to package development, testing and deployment tools in standardized units called containers.

+5. GitHub Actions: CI/CD platform that allows users to automate, customize and execute software development workflows.

+6. MySQL: A relational database management system.